Shedding light on three-dimensional gene regulation

 - Architectural proteins

-Importantly, our set-up does not only allow for characterization of acute protein depletion, but also enables us to map the molecular events triggered by the restoration of regulatory proteins to the nucleus.
+Importantly, our set-up does not only allow for the characterization of acute protein depletion, but also enables us to map the molecular events triggered by the restoration of regulatory proteins to the nucleus.
 This unique approach will therefore provide detailed insight into their molecular functions.

-Proteomics Integration
+Proteomics Approach

 Moreover, to get a more complete overview of the proteins involved in gene activation, we will implement a locus-specific proteomics approach that enables unbiased identification of the proteome of regulatory regions.